 Ever feel like you’re going through something similar to the flu when you have your period?
 It might be your PMS or premenstrual syndrome that’s making you feel that way.
-PMS actually affects over 95% of women.
+PMS affects over 95% of women.
 Symptoms of PMS include headaches, nausea, hot flashes, fatigue, and sometimes fever.
-Because of this, some have called it a “period flu”.
-Although PMS is not really the flu, the symptoms are extremely similar.
+Because of this, some have called it “period flu”.
+Although PMS is not the flu, the symptoms are extremely similar.
 We’ve done some research to share with you below.
 Keep reading for more on the period flu.

 What Are The Symptoms Of The Period Flu or Premenstrual Syndrome?